Hunin: 1948 and aftermath

-A Palmach raid in May 1948 led to many of the inhabitants fleeing to Lebanon, leaving 400 in the village.
-Four village women were raped and murdered by Israeli soldiers during the summer.
+In May of 1948 during the 1948 Palestine war, Hunin was attacked by the Palmach in a raid that caused most of the villagers to flee to Lebanon, leaving only 400 residents remaining in the village.

-During a meeting in August 1948, the mukhtars of Hunin and other Shi'ite villages met with the Jews of kibbutz Kfar Giladi, declaring their willingness to be good citizens of Israel.
+During a meeting in August 1948, the mukhtars of Hunin and other Shiite villages met with the Jews of kibbutz Kfar Giladi, declaring their willingness to be good citizens of Israel.
 Their proposal was conveyed to the Israeli government, where it received enthusiastic support from the Minorities Minister Bechor-Shalom Sheetrit.
 A report was made by the Ministry of Minority Affairs recommending that such an agreement be reached with the 4,700 or so Shi'ites in the region to promote friendly relations with southern Lebanon, to take advantage of the Shi'ites' poor relationship with the majority Sunnis, and to enhance the prospect of a future extension of the border.
 This proposal was not accepted, despite the support of the Minister of Minority Affairs, Sheetrit.

-In August, more inhabitants of Hunin were forced to flee by the IDF.
-On 3 September 1948, the IDF raided the village blowing up 20 houses, killing a son of the mukhtar and 19 others and expelling the remaining villagers.
+In August, more inhabitants of Hunin were forced to flee by the IDF, as part of the broader 1948 Palestinian expulsion and flight.
+Four village women were raped and murdered by Israeli soldiers during the summer.
+On 2 September 1948, the IDF raided the village blowing up 20 houses, killing a son of the mukhtar and 19 others and expelling the remaining villagers.
 Most of the villagers took refuge in Shiite villages in Lebanon.

-In 1951, Moshav Margaliot was established just south of the village site.
+The site of the former village became part of the newly established State of Israel and in 1951, moshav Margaliot was established just south of the village site.